inoio/solrs/README.md

 ## Usage

-At first an instance of `AsyncSolrClient` must be created with the url to the Solr server, an `AsyncHttpClient` instance and the response parser to use.
+At first an instance of `AsyncSolrClient` must be created with the url to the Solr server.
 This client can then be used to query solr and process future responses.

 A complete example: